dotnet/AspNetCore.Docs/aspnetcore/mvc/views/view-compilation.md

 If your project targets .NET Core, no changes are necessary.

-The ASP.NET Core 2.x project templates implicitly set `MvcRazorCompileOnPublish` to `true` by default, which means this node can be safely removed from the *.csproj* file.
+The ASP.NET Core 2.x project templates implicitly set `MvcRazorCompileOnPublish` to `true` by default.
+Consequently, this node can be safely removed from the *.csproj* file.

 > [!IMPORTANT]
-> Razor view precompilation is unavailable when performing a [self-contained deployment (SCD)](/dotnet/core/deploying/#self-contained-deployments-scd) in ASP.NET Core 2.0.
+> Razor file precompilation is unavailable when performing a [self-contained deployment (SCD)](/dotnet/core/deploying/#self-contained-deployments-scd) in ASP.NET Core 2.0.

 Prepare the app for a [framework-dependent deployment](/dotnet/core/deploying/#framework-dependent-deployments-fdd) with the [.NET Core CLI publish command](/dotnet/core/tools/dotnet-publish).
 For example, execute the following command at the project root: